Powered by Dragonfly Energy Graphic

 Table of Contents

-Low-Voltage Disconnect is a feature of our internal Battery Management System (BMS), which comes inside all Battle Born batteries and has lots of other safety features programmed into it to protect your investment and preserve the life of your battery.
-When fully depleting a Battle Born battery, the BMS detects when the battery’s voltage falls below 10V, and it will disconnect the battery.
-This prevents any charge from leaving the battery to protect it from damage.
-Many people will think their Battle Born battery is dead, but it’s just in LVD and not sending out a charge.
+Low-voltage disconnect (LVD) is a feature of our proprietary Battery Management System (BMS), wired internally inside all Battle Born Batteries.
+LVD and the other safety features programmed into the BMS exist to protect your investment and preserve the life of your battery.
+When a Battle Born Battery is discharged, the BMS will detect if the battery’s voltage falls below 10V.
+If this occurs, the BMS will disconnect the battery and shut down all functions.
+This prevents any charge from leaving the battery, which protects it from damage.

-When a battery enters Low-Voltage Disconnect, it needs to be jumped with another 12V source to “wake up” the battery.
-It’s important to jump the battery within 5 days of the battery going into LVD mode to preserve its lifespan.
-Leaving the battery at a 0% charge for too long can damage the battery and void your warranty.
+Once a Battle Born Battery enters LVD, it will not dischargeToto get your battery functioning correctly again, it will need to be jumped with another 12V source to “wake up” the battery.
+To help preserve the battery’s lifespan, it should be “woken up” within five days of entering LVD.
+Leaving the battery at a 0% charge for too long can damage it and void your warranty.

-Low-Voltage Disconnect is a critical protection for your Battle Born batteries, and understanding it can save you a bit of head-scratching and a lot of money.
-If your batteries are going into LVD often, it may be a sign you should expand your battery system.
-If you have a Battle Born 50Ah 12V LiFePO4 battery, our 100Ah 12V battery is a great upgrade.
-Or you can buy another 50Ah battery and connect it in series or parallel, depending on your needs.
+LVD is a critical protection for your Battle Born Batteries, and understanding it can save you a lot of time and money.
+If your batteries go into LVD often, it may be a sign that you should expand your battery system.

 Share this